 For example, if you use ‘homepage-banner-top-left-advertiser1’ as a SubID, it is already quite long.

-It will be more convenient if you could divide this series into four separate SubIDs.
+It would be more convenient if you could divide this series into four separate SubIDs.

 This will give you a better perspective and will be easier to analyze.